starrzy/starrzy.github.io/_pages/teaching.md

 ### Teaching Assistant work at Peking University
 - Bioinformatics Programming: Linux (graduate).
 Fall 2022.
 Taught by [Dr. Dongyu Zhao](https://www.labxing.com/profile/7367)
 - Science and Technology in Medicine (undergraduate).
 Fall 2022.
-Taught by [Dr. Dongyu Zhao](https://www.labxing.com/profile/7367)
+Offered by the Department of Biomedical Informatics